Xcalizorz/Reddit-Deeplearning-Imagetool/CONTRIBUTING.md

 ## Pull Request Process

+Please contribute only to the project on [gitlab](https://gitlab.com/Xcalizorz/reddit-deeplearning-imagetool)!

+A branch needs to start with a prefix; preferably:

+- feature
+- bugfix
+- minor-change

+Other important steps to consider:

 1. Ensure you have installed all the requirements and adhered our [coding guideline](#coding-guideline)
 2. Update the Changelog.md with useful information on the changes you've made
 3. Add a meaningful commit/pull message